UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 ## Running the NISQ Analyzer for QPU Selection
 To receive recommendations for compilation results and related QPUs based on a specific implementation, go to the `NISQ Analyzer` tab in context of an implementation.
 A demo video can be viewed [here](https://vimeo.com/773722924).
+Currently, the SDKs and compilers [t|ket>](https://github.com/CQCL/pytket), [Quilc](https://github.com/rigetti/quilc), and [Qiskit Transpiler](https://github.com/Qiskit) are supported wrapped by Compilation & Execution Services [pytket-service](https://github.com/UST-QuAntiL/pytket-service), [forest-service](https://github.com/UST-QuAntiL/forest-service), and [qiskit-service](https://github.com/UST-QuAntiL/qiskit-service).
+To support SDKs not supporting the initial programming language of the given quantum circuit, the backend of the [Circuit Transformer](./circuit-transformer.md) is used to translate the circuit into the required language.
+The [Predict & Prio Service](https://github.com/UST-QuAntiL/nisq-analyzer-prio-service) enables the pre-selection and prioritization of compilation results.

 ### Overview of Analysis Jobs